robertwgehl/robertwgehl.github.io/_posts/2024-03-14-Instances and Individuals.md

 I just read a new article focusing on Mastodon: Christina Dunbar-Hester's "[Showing Your Ass on Mastodon](https://firstmonday.org/ojs/index.php/fm/article/view/13367/11436)."
 (I've put in [the bibliography](/bib.html), too).
 It has inspired a blog post!

 Dunbar-Hester's article discusses a controversy -- and a harassment campaign -- centering on the #asstodon hashtag on the fediverse.
 She created (or co-created) that hashtag in late 2022, not long after the large wave of people joined Mastodon due to Musk's purchase of Twitter.
-The #asstodon hashtag was created to inject a bit of levity into the network: it was used predominantly to share pictures of donkeys.
+The #asstodon hashtag was used predominantly to share pictures of donkeys.
 However, because of the double-meaning, there was at least one buttshot included in the mix.

 In this paper, which is a kind of accidental autoethnography, Dunbar-Hester discusses how one donkeyposter become irate over the presence of human butts instead of donkeys in #asstodon posts.
 The donkeyposter eventually began harassing people -- including Dunbar-Hester, using multiple accounts, posting racist content, and even emailing Dunbar-Hester at her work.